torbsd/torbsd.github.io/support-us.md

 * [documented an array of common PETs](porting-pets.html)--privacy-enhancing technologies--and their status in the various BSD ports systems, encouraging BSD port developers to approach and investigate their adoption

+__TDP__ now has a proven track record as a project.
 But __TDP__ wants to do more.
 Each and every one of our accomplishments is only a first step in a larger set of goals.

 * we want to release a maintained Tor Browser for OpenBSD's stable branch

-* we want to port Tor Browser to at least one more BSD Unix (FreeBSD would be a good choice), even if just by fomenting and supporting others to do this
+* we want to enhance efforts to port Tor Browser to other BSDs

 * we want to push some of our code changes upstream into the Tor Project and even Mozilla